yalin-liu/S381F---Tutorial1---server-side-app-/README.md

 ```
 heroku --version
 ```
-### 4. Deploy (upload) your app to the cloud app in Heroku.
+> Deploy (upload) your app to the cloud app in Heroku.
 Initialize git repository inside your working directory and connect that to your Heroku app using the second command with your app name.
 ```
 $ git init
 $ heroku git:remote -a unique-app-name-to-be-entered
 ```
-Add git commit to the Heroku master branch using the following commands.
+> Add git commit to the Heroku master branch using the following commands.
 ```
 $ git add .
-$ git commit -m "your commit message"
+$ git commit -m "init"
 ```
 Now deploy your code:
 ```